benbrown/shuttlecraft/README.md

 In the .env file, put:

 ```
-USERNAME=yourusername
+USER_NAME=yourusername
 PASS=yourpasswordforadmintools
 DOMAIN=yourdomainname
 PORT=3000
 ```

-USERNAME and PASS are required to login to the private dashboard tools.
+USER_NAME and PASS are required to login to the private dashboard tools.

 When you launch the app for the first time, these values will be used to create the `.data/account.json` file which is the source of your